mvolkmann/blog/src/swift/xctest.md

 }
 ```

-## Finding Views
+## Finding and Testing Views

 UI test cases create an instance of {% aTargetBlank
 "https://developer.apple.com/documentation/xctest/xcuiapplication",
-"XCUIApplication" %} and typically story it in a variable named `app`.
+"XCUIApplication" %} and typically store it in a variable named `app`.

 A call to `app.launch()` is required to launch the app.

 `XCUIApplication` inherits from {% aTargetBlank
 "https://developer.apple.com/documentation/xctest/xcuielement",
 "XCUIElement" %}.
+This enables finding all the `View` elements within the application.

 The following table highlights properties in the `XCUIElement` class.
-Some of these properties are only available when running on a specific platform.
+Some of these are only available when running on a specific platform.
 For example, window elements are available in macOS, but not in iOS.

 Some of these properties are defined by the following protocols